Merkel's government frays as migrant row festers in Germany

 If Seehofer pushes ahead with the plan under his authority as interior minister, Merkel could be forced to dismiss him, further fraying the coalition but potentially helping the CSU in its regional battle with the AfD.

-Reporting by Gernot Heller and Andrea Shalal, writing by Thomas Escritt; editing by John Stonestreet and Gareth Jones
+Additional reporting by Andreas Rinke, Michelle Martin and Holger Hansen; Writing by Thomas Escritt; Editing by Gareth Jones and Robin Pomeroy